nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 5. Test case: `deleteTask 1` (in ___TASKS list___)
    Expected: No task is deleted.
 Error indicating deleting of tasks only in schedule list is shown in the response box.

+### Edit feature

+##### Editing a student in ___STUDENTS list___

+1. Prerequisites:
+    * List all students using the `list students` command.
+    * There is currently no student with the name "Leah" and "Max".
+    * There is an existing student with the name "Riley"
+    * There are more than 2 students in the displayed list of students

+2. Test case: `editPerson 1 -name Leah` <br>
+   Expected: The name of the first student in the displayed list of students is edited to "Leah".
+Details of the edited student is shown in the response box.

+3. Test case: `edit 2 -name Max -subject biology` (in ___STUDENTS list___) <br>
+   Expected: The name of the second student in the displayed list of students is edited to "Max" and the subject of this student is set to "BIOLOGY".
+Details of the edited student is shown in the response box.

+4. Test case: `editPerson 1 -name Riley` <br>
+   Expected: No student is edited.

+##### Editing a lesson in ___SCHEDULE list___

 ### Saving data